by Texas Homesteader ~

 The onions & garlic have been rocking it as they always do!
 My walking onions have already put on their walking shoes and are providing me with next year’s harvest too.
 How much I love that I don’t have to replant my onions every year, they replant themselves!

-The concord grapevine is once again loaded with immature grapes.
+The concord grapevine is once again loaded with young grapes.
 It’s my screaming success every year.
 It must just love where it’s planted, I really do nothing special to it.
 Those grapevines grow several inches every day!
-I’m thinking this year I may make grape jelly with those grapes.
+I may make grape jelly with the ripe grapes.

 I make sure to include pollinator-friendly flowers and lots of herbs in my Edible Landscape plan.
 The herbs are going crazy!

-I’m harvesting fresh stevia almost every day and using it when making RancherMan’s sweetened sun tea.
-He loves it and it’s replaced the copious amounts of granulated sugar he used to dump into his tea.
+I’m harvesting fresh stevia and using it when making RancherMan’s sweetened sun tea.
+He loves it and it’s replaced the copious amounts of granulated sugar he used to dump into his tea. (see potential caution regarding sun tea at the bottom of this page)

 And the thyme is looking really good and it’s blooming too, as is the sage, basil and oregano.
 All growing like crazy!
 I’ll be harvesting armloads of them soon to dry for my pantry.